DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_ym.md

     Specified by the following three parameters:

   - <p class="parameter">threads_high</p> Integer, Default: 1
-        <p>Number of threads used for high intensity computing tasks.
+        Number of threads used for high intensity computing tasks.
         For each thread, there must be enough memory to load your MuData object which was created in the preprocessing step of the workflow.
         </p><br>